SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/calculation.md

 **Solution:**

 * The performance is determined on the first machine, if possible.
 * The smallest of the four defined intervals of a profile is x times larger than the machining time of a workpiece.
 This way the values average again.
-However, this means that the 10 min. interval display in the Machine Park Overview most of the time shows incorrect values.
+However, this means that the 10 minutes interval display in the Machine Park Overview most of the time shows incorrect values.
-* The {{< product-c8y-iot >}} OEE application created a line profile and used machine profiles, whose calculated values are then used in the line calculation see also Administration > Calculation example of a line profile.
+* The {{< product-c8y-iot >}} OEE application created a line profile and used machine profiles, whose calculated values are then used in the line calculation see also (Administration > Calculation example of a line profile)[].

 Alternative starting situation:

-If after machine 2 & 3 the workpieces would converge again in machine 4, these machines could be used for bottleneck analysis and there were no more problems with the performance.
+If after machine 2 & 3 the workpieces would converge again in machine 4, these machines could be used for bottleneck analysis and there were no performance issues.

 ### Why are there implausible values shortly after changing and saving the profile?